akamai/lds-connector/README.md

 - The script is configured using a YAML file.
 This is passed as a command line argument.
 The script must be restarted to process any changes to the YAML file.
 - The script processes the log files chronologically.
-The log files are named using [a standard format](https://techdocs.akamai.com/log-delivery/docs/file-names) that contains the time range and a part number.
+The log files are named using [a standard format](https://techdocs.akamai.com/log-delivery/docs/file-names) that contains the time range, an ID (typically Edge DNS zone), and a part number.
 The script fetches the listing of available log files and sorts them by the start time.
-- The script is able to resume processing where it left off.
-The script saves the current/last log file's metadata to disk.
-When the script is first run, it checks the saved metadata and resumes where it left off.
 - The script can deliver logs to either Splunk or Wazuh.
+- The script keeps track of the last processed log file and line for each ID (zone).
+This metadata is written to disk such that the script can resume where it left off if restarted.

+If the script fails to parse a log line, it logs an error and skips it.
+If the script fails to publish a log event to Splunk, it retries until successful.

 This script can optionally deliver Edge DNS records for a given zone.
 - The user enables Edge DNS record sending for a given zone in the YAML config